 I have explained why every enterprise need a CRM in my previous blog post Why does every business need a CRM.

 I hope by now you are familiar with what CRM can do for your business.
 As soon as you have hands on a trial Customer Management Software like Dynamics 365 CRM or Salesforce you would be astonished by the various terms used in a Sales Life Cycle.
 And if you are a techie like I was when I was first introduced to a CRM then these terms would confuse you for a long time.

-I have thus tried to explain the most common terms in the simple language for you to give you confidence while operating a CRM.
+I have thus tried to create a CRM glossary with the most common CRM terms explained in simple language for you in order to give you confidence while operating a CRM.

 Anyone related to your business who has a contact information goes here.
 It’s just like your address book, they can contain the names and personal info of your customers and clients.

 Any potential contact that you are not yet doing business with but you might work with them in future is a lead.
 You might come to know about new potential clients from various sources included but not limited to.
 Referrals, Tradeshows, Emails etc. For your business to grow and sustain you would always need new leads.
 In my later blog posts I would try to explain various sources you can use to get leads and how to integrate them with a CRM.

 You follow up with your leads and some of them might seem interested.
 A lead converts to an opportunity when you have substantial information around there business needs that you can fulfil.
 It is up to you and your business to decide when you should consider a lead can be converted to an opportunity.
 You can define specific information that you would fill in your CRM before moving your lead to the next stage.
 This could be deal size, project details etc. Let me try to explain with an example what a Lead Vs Opportunity is